 For a quick breakfast avocado and tomato salad, combine tomatoes, avocado, spinach leaves, blood orange or grapefruit with some chopped almonds, Greek yoghurt and a squeeze of lemon.
 Great way to add vitamins, fibre and lots of good nutrients with no cooking at all.

-During the weekends, I do like to treat my family and prepare a delicious brunch affair including our healthy, vegan breakfast salad with mushrooms, avocado and tomatoes.
+During the weekends, I do like to treat my family and prepare a delicious brunch affair including our healthy, vegan breakfast salad with sage mushrooms, avocado and tomatoes.

 So many simple ways we can do to up our veggie and fruit intake in the morning.